davifdamata/fut-gg-player-search/README_EN.md

-FIFA Player Search App
+EA FC Player Search App

-A modern Python application for searching FIFA players with a clean and attractive graphical interface built using tkinter.
-This app interacts with the FIFA API to provide real-time player details, such as name, version, overall rating, and pricing.
+A modern Python application for searching EA FC players with a clean and attractive graphical interface built using tkinter.
+This app interacts with the fut.gg API to provide real-time player details, such as name, version, overall rating, and pricing.

 Features